 If you’re into a particular genre of music such as 70’s, 80’s or alternative music, there will likely be a nightclub or bar nearby which you could pop down to one evening and make some new friends and listen to your favorite music at the same time.

 Hanging out more often with friends and meeting their friends can very quickly create new friendships.

 Start a Business

-Consider a tuition business (for example, tennis, graphic design or computing), or a more traditional business such as a shop, cafe, cleaning company or holistic business.
+Consider a tuition business (for example, tennis, language, graphic design), or a more traditional business such as a shop, cafe, cleaning company or holistic business.

 Start Blogging on a Niche Topic